napthedev/examvjppro/docs/CONVEX_AUTH_SETUP.md

 This project was migrated from Clerk to Convex Auth.
 Key changes:

 1. **Database Schema**: Users table now uses Convex Auth's `authTables`
-2. **Authentication Flow**: New sign-in page with Google OAuth and Email OTP
+2. **Authentication Flow**: New sign-in page with Google OAuth and GitHub OAuth
 3. **User Management**: No more webhooks - users are managed directly by Convex Auth
 4. **API Changes**: Updated to use `getAuthUserId()` instead of Clerk's user ID
 5. **Frontend**: Replaced Clerk components with Convex Auth hooks